TaiJi-team/cloud-medicare/README.md

 # cloud-medicare
-A medical insurance cloud platform
+A medical insurance cloud platform, fork from the project(https://github.com/zlt2000/microservices-platform)